janwilmake/dorm-xlogin/README.md

 ![](2.png)

-You can add as many callbacks as you want!
+You can add as many callbacks as you want (for all your X oauthed workers)!

 ![](3.png)